aws-amplify/docs/cli-toolchain/quickstart.md

 #### Configuring auth with social providers

-Once you have your User Pool functioning, you can choose to add in more configurations such as Federation with Facebook, Google Sign-In, or Login with Amazon.
+Once your User Pool is functioning, you can enable more configurations such as federation with Facebook, Google, or Login with Amazon.
 You can also configure more advanced settings by selecting *Manual Configuration*.

 ```terminal
 $ amplify add auth     ##"amplify update auth" if already configured